How to Colour Grade a Photo in Pixelmator Pro

 Final Edits

-Now that we’ve gone through and applied our colour grade to the image, it’s good practice to go back through all of your basic adjustments to make sure they’re all still your photo edit.
+Now that we’ve gone through and applied our colour grade to the image, it’s good practice to back through all of your basic adjustments to make sure they’re all still serving your photo edit.
 Make any last minute adjustments here, and consider your colour grade complete!

 I hope this tutorial has helped you to see just how easy using Pixelmator Pro to colour grade a photo is!
-This software offers a full of adjustments that apply specifically to us photographers, allowing our custom colour grades to be easily applied and adjusted.
+This software offers a full range of adjustments that apply specifically to us photographers, allowing our custom colour grades to be easily applied and adjusted.